jeff4/bionotes.github.io/ochem.md

 	4. Organizing Multiple Groups
 * **Geometric isomers** of cycloalkanes.
 A cycloalkane has two distinct faces.
 If substituent groups point towards the same face, they are **cis**.
 If the groups are oriented towards opposite faces, they are **trans**.  p.
 105

+### Chapter 4: Chemical Reactions p.
+127-168
+* Start with halogenation of alkanes
+* Thermodynamics, kinetics, and mechanism

 ## Checklist for [Khan Academy course](https://www.khanacademy.org/science/organic-chemistry)
 1. <del>[Structure and bonding](https://www.khanacademy.org/science/organic-chemistry/gen-chem-review)</del>
 2. [**Resonance and acid-base chemistry**](https://www.khanacademy.org/science/organic-chemistry/organic-structures)